Patient information: Rabies (Beyond the Basics)

 Wild animals — Bites from wild animals are considered to carry a risk of rabies unless proven otherwise by testing.
 Post-exposure prophylaxis should be given immediately to anyone who is bitten or scratched unless the animal is caught and tested promptly.
 In the United States, raccoons, skunks, foxes, bats, and coyotes are the most commonly infected species.

 Among large rodents, rabies has been reported in woodchucks and beavers in areas where raccoon rabies is common.
 Small rodents, such as squirrels, chipmunks, rats, hamsters, gerbils, guinea pigs, mice, and lagomorphs, such as rabbits, are almost never found to be rabid, and there has never been a reported case of rabies transmission to a human from one of these animals.
-These animals are capable of developing rabies, although this is unlikely because small animals are usually killed or severely injured during an attack by a rabid animal.
+These animals are capable of developing rabies, although this is unlikely because small animals are usually killed or severely injured during an initial attack by a rabid animal.

-Pet rabbits and rodents that are caged outdoors are at risk of exposure to rabid wild animals.
+Pet rabbits and rodents that are caged outdoors are at risk for exposure to rabid wild animals.
 The pet could survive the exposure and could potentially develop rabies.
 Decisions about post-exposure prophylaxis for people bitten by such animals must be made depending upon the individual situation.

 Livestock — Among all types of domestic livestock, rabies is most likely to occur in cows.
 Horses, goats and other livestock species are rarely affected.
-Anyone who is bitten by livestock should be managed individually, in consultation with local public health authorities.
+Anyone who is bitten by potentially rabid livestock should be managed individually, in consultation with local public health authorities.

 Anyone who is bitten or scratched by a bat should receive post-exposure prophylaxis, unless the bat can be collected and tests negative for rabies.
 However, under certain circumstances, bats can bite and transmit rabies without the victim being aware of the bite.
 As a result, the following precautions are recommended:

 ●Post-exposure prophylaxis is recommended if a person has direct physical contact with a bat, unless the exposed individual is certain that there was no bite or scratch or the bat was tested and found not to be rabid.
+If there is any uncertainty about possible contact (eg, person sleeping in room with bat present), advice should be sought from the local health department.

 ●Bats should never be kept as pets and should not be picked up or handled by anyone, except those who are trained and have received rabies vaccination.
 If a bat is found in a home, avoid touching it.
 If no person or pet was exposed to the bat, if possible, it should be allowed to escape outdoors.
 If it is not feasible to allow the bat to escape, advice about safely capturing the bat is available at http://www.cdc.gov/rabies/bats/contact/capture.html.
 Individuals can also contact their local health department with questions about assessing a potential rabies exposure and/or testing captured bats.